orey/stuff/emacs/emacs-shortcuts.md

   * Aborting a command: esc esc esc
   * Listing all buffers: C-x C-b
   * Change size of font in Emacs: C-x C-+ / C-x C--
+  * Visual line mode, to wrap lines not cutting words: M-x visual-line-mode
+  * Changing the encoding of the file: C-x C-m f

   * Undo: C-/ or C-x u
   * Redo: C-_